U.S. Route 290: Hempstead–Hockley business loop

-Cypress
+Cypress business loop

 Business U.S. Highway 290-L (Bus.
 US 290) is the original routing of US 290 through the town of Cypress.
 The route was designated in 1993 as a limited-access bypass was built to the northeast of the original routing.
 At roughly 1.3 mi, it is US 290's shortest designated business route, serving the south side of Cypress's shopping area near the Fry Road and Spring Cypress Road interchanges.